luwangg/primordial/README.md

 And then solved for values, indicating the following: 0 has an infinite number of prime factors, both unique and redundant, but does not have itself as a basic factor.
 This is required for the equation to evaluate to true.

+This suggests the following: All numbers are factors of zero, for it to have infinitely many factors that are both unique and not unique.
+This suggests that ALL numbers are factors of zero, meaning, if you multiply EVERY number together, you get zero.

+Interesting!

 ## Shape of One and Negative One

 We can also solve for cosine equal to 1 and -1, and get the following: